lance/lance.github.io/src/words/immutability.md

 Product.updatePrice; // => [Function: updatePrice]
 ````

 Once we start thinking like this and enter the world of functional programming, there is a whole raft of topics to discuss.
-But for the sake of this endeavor, let's just focus primarily on immutability.
-As for functional programming in general, check the links at the bottom.
-And I'll make a note to write more blog posts, because this one is already too long.
+But for the sake of this endeavor let's focus on immutability.

 For now, just keep these few things in mind.